 Student performance is evaluated regularly in a systematic manner as outlined in the course syllabus, faculty directions, and university policy.
-If there is a problem involving professional practice
+If there is a problem involving professional practice performance, maintaining client safety is the first priority.
+Opportunities for student academic appeal will follow the current Radford University Student Handbook.

-Any information that may be disclosed during student meetings with faculty, program coordinators, chairs, or College may not be kept confidential if the information raises concerns about professional performance.
+Any information that may be disclosed during student meetings with faculty, program coordinators, chairs, or School may not be kept confidential if the information raises concerns about professional performance.
 Faculty and/or program coordinators will share pertinent information with each other for the professional purpose of identifying student issues and enhancing problem-solving about the concerns.
 Faculty and/or program coordinators will follow university procedures related to student performance issues.